 This also applies when sharpening them.
 We recommend using a manual hand sharpener that is designed for colored pencils.

-In addition, being a larger size, people with smaller hands may found that holding these pastel pencils is a little burdensome.
+Also, being a larger size, people with smaller hands may find that holding these pastel pencils is a little burdensome.
 It may also make it a little more challenging to grip the top of the pencil for added user control.

 Packaging and Presentation – 4/5